 If you feel compelled to attempt uradashi on a chisel blade, my only advice is don’t peck within 3mm of the right and left sides.

 With this article, our Sharpening Japanese Tools Series is complete (probably).
-Your humble servant hopes it has been helpful.
+Your humble servant hopes it has been informative.
 If Beloved Customer had the patience to read it all, and the clairvoyant ability needed to understand most of it, then you know a heck of a lot more on the subject of sharpening than I did when I started the journey.
 At least you have received some great ideas for sexy new additions to your simply mahvelous woodworking wardrobe!

 If you have questions or would like to learn more about our tools, please click the “Pricelist” link here or at the top of the page and use the “Contact Us” form located immediately below.